pytorch/executorch/examples/demo-apps/android/LlamaDemo/SDK-quick-setup-guide.md

 # Guide to set up Java/SDK/NDK for Android

+Follow this doc if you haven't set up Java/SDK/NDK for Android development already.
+This doc provides a CLI tutorial to set them up.
+Usually, you can do the same thing with Android Studio GUI.

 ## Set up Java 17
 1. Download the archive from Oracle website.
 Make sure you have read and agree with the terms and conditions from the website before downloading.